We are dedicated to changing the face of tech.

 The lack of diversity in tech has rightfully gained increasing attention over the years.

-Many companies, including Financial Times, Contentful, Compare the Market, and Google - all of which codebar has proudly partnered with — have made commitments to fostering inclusivity and diversity within their organisations, setting clear goals to drive meaningful change.
+Many companies, including Financial Times, T.Rowe Price, and Google - all of which codebar has proudly partnered with - have made commitments to fostering inclusivity and diversity within their organisations, setting clear goals to drive meaningful change.

 codebar values working with partners in the industry to improve inclusion in the sector, giving our community members the chance to change the face of the tech industry.